BRET R. SMITH

 - Nodland v.
 Murphy, 2011 WL 5984863 (D.Colo.
 Nov.
 30, 2011) and Nodland v.
 Murphy, 2011 WL 4843317 (D.Colo.
 June 30, 2011) In a dispute where homeowners defended against foreclosure on the basis of a valid modification, the cited cases show their successful fight to keep the case in local state court rather than a distant federal court.

-- On appeal Jason successfully argued for a creditor against a property developer’s alleged $900,000 mechanics lien claim.
+- On appeal Jason successfully defended a creditor against a property developer’s alleged $900,000 mechanics lien claim.

 - Authored motion for summary judgment against property developer that resulted in a judgment in excess of $1M.